gaelhuot/FCB1010-Ableton-live/README.md

 ![FCB1010_Midi_in_out](https://github.com/gaelhuot/FCB1010-Ableton-live/blob/master/_Assets/FCB1010_Midi_in_out.jpg?raw=true)

-Allez dans "Options->Preferences->Link Tempo MIDI".
+Go in "Options->Preferences->Link Tempo MIDI".
-Dans la liste "Control surface", vous devriez maintenant voir "FCB1010" Choisissez le.
-Si le rectangle bleu apparait, félicitations, c'est installé !
+Int the "Control surface" list, you should now see "FCB1010" Choose it and if the blue session appears..
+Congrats, you're done !

 ## Actual mapping